 Peafowl is social animals that not only form groups within their own species but also enjoy interacting with humans, often demonstrating altruistic behavior and forming attachments with certain individuals.

-Peafowl in their natural habitat generally has a lifespan of 10 to 20 years.
+Peafowl in their natural habitat generally live 10 to 20 years.
 However, when kept in captivity, their lifespan can extend up to 50 years.

-This notable difference in lifespan between wild and captive peafowl may be attributed to factors such as availability of food, reduced predation, and access to veterinary care.
+This notable difference in lifespan between wild and captive peafowl may be attributed to factors such as food availability, reduced predation, and access to veterinary care.

 Peacocks exhibit polygynous behavior, meaning they often mate with multiple female partners in the wild.